 - breathing problems (if the stomach contents enter the trachea, lungs, or nose)

 - redness and irritation in the esophagus, a condition called esophagitis

 - bleeding in the esophagus

 - Barium swallow.
 This is a special X-ray that can show the refluxing of liquid into the esophagus, any irritation in the esophagus, and abnormalities in the upper digestive tract.
-For the test, the child must swallow a small amount of a chalky liquid (barium).
+For the test, your child must swallow a small amount of a chalky liquid (barium).
 This liquid appears on the X-ray and shows the swallowing process.

 - Milk scans.
-This series of X-ray scans tracks a special liquid as the child swallows it.
+This series of X-ray scans tracks a special liquid as a child swallows it.
 The scans can show whether the stomach is slow to empty liquids and whether the refluxed liquid is being inhaled into the lungs.